dxg76/request_logic_VM/README.md

 *Devan Rivera*:
 Managed to compile decoder device (Unable to test locally currently) Began implementing audio playback logic down tree structure Added All class to Tree Data Structure

+- 3/5/25
+*Dante Gordon*:
+Added methods to accept payment from the coin and bill acceptors These methods poll the payment peripherals and read the 8 bit response code from the MDB-USB interface depending on the way the bits are organized in this code, the program can determine what type of currency was input to the machine.

 - 3/9/25
 *Devan Rivera*: